Skip to content

 Event ID 4688 explained: Windows process creation auditing for DFIR

-4688 is the base-OS process create record — provided command-line auditing is on.
-Here's what's in it, how it differs from Sysmon 1, and the triage patterns that earn their keep.
+4688 is the base-OS process create record, provided command-line auditing is on.
+Here is what is in it, how it differs from Sysmon 1, and the triage patterns that earn their keep.

 Published 5 {n} min read

-Event ID 4688 — "A new process has been created" — fires on the Security channel every time a process is launched.
-It is the closest the base OS gets to the telemetry Sysmon event 1 provides — and on hosts where Sysmon isn't deployed, it's the only CommandLine source you get.
-On a properly configured estate, every process create is one of these records.
+Event ID 4688, "A new process has been created", fires on the Security channel every time a process is launched.
+It is the closest the base OS gets to the telemetry Sysmon event 1 provides, and on hosts where Sysmon is not deployed it is the only CommandLine source you get.
+On a properly configured estate, every process create is one of these.
 Read it well and you can answer "what ran" without ever opening an EDR.

-By default, 4688 is enabled but CommandLine is not captured.
-Without CommandLine the record tells you a binary path, a PID, a parent PID — and nothing about the arguments.
-For triage that's almost useless: powershell.exe is fine; powershell.exe -enc SQBFAFgA… is not.
+By default, 4688 is enabled and CommandLine is not captured.
+Without command lines the record tells you a binary path, a PID, a parent PID and nothing about the arguments.
+For triage that is almost useless. powershell.exe is fine. powershell.exe -enc SQBFAFgA... is not.

 The fix is a Group Policy setting:

-You also need the underlying audit policy to be on: auditpol /set /subcategory:"Process Creation" /success:enable.
-Many hosts have policy on but command-line off — verify both.
+You also need the underlying audit policy on: auditpol /set /subcategory:"Process Creation" /success:enable.
+Many hosts have policy on and command line off.
+Verify both.

 What the record contains